 Wordfence Free vs Premium: Is It Worth The Upgrade?

-Wordfence is one the biggest names amongst WordPress security plugins, with a great free version that can mostly protect a website from malware.
+Wordfence always crops up in any WordPress security plugins comparison, with a great free version that can mostly protect a website from malware.
 It isn’t perfect though, so a question arises: will Wordfence premium do a better job?

 If you are contemplating Wordfence free vs premium, you’ve come to the right place.
 We’ve tested out the features of each version of the security plugin, throwing malware, attacks, and much more at them.
 We have seen what works, and more importantly what doesn’t, when it comes to Wordfence security.